 Indochina, Indonesian Women overprinted with new Values, November, 1918, Michel Nr.
 IND 69-89; The currency used in Indochina and France were not compatible.
 While Indochina used the Piastre, France used the French Franc.
-The exchange rate of the two currencies was fixed at 2.5 in 1898.
-Due to a devaluation of the Franc this created currency speculations between the two currencies which required that the Indochinese stamps denominated in Francs were overprinted with their equivalent Piastre value.
-As a result eighteen stamps were overprint with new values in nominals of 1/10C, 1/5C, 2/5C, 4/5C, 1C, 2C, 3C, 4C, 5C, 6C, 7C, 8C, 9C, 10C, 11C, 12C, 15C, 20C, 40C, 1P and 2P.
+The exchange rate of the two currencies was fixed at 2.5 French Franks to the Piastre in 1898 as can be seen on the overprints below.
+Due to a devaluation of the Franc towards the end of the First World War (the Piastre increased in value to 4.50 for each French Franc) this created currency speculations between the two currencies which required that the Indochinese stamps denominated in Francs were overprinted with their equivalent Piastre value.
+Eighteen stamps were overprinted with the fixed exchange rate of 2.5 French Franks to 1 Piastre in 1918 resulting in nominals of 1/10C, 1/5C, 2/5C, 4/5C, 1C, 2C, 3C, 4C, 5C, 6C, 7C, 8C, 9C, 10C, 11C, 12C, 15C, 20C, 40C, 1P and 2P.

 M.h.
 80C value